tmansuy/HorizonReportsDeveloperDocs/_docs/deploying/creating-help.md

 parent: Deploying Horizon Reports
 ---

 The end user Report Writer has a HTML-based help (similar to this site) that describes all the functionality and provides a "how to" section.
 By default, the report writer will link to http://docs.horizon-reports.com for help.
 You can also create a customized help site.
-This allows you to make changes to the [Application Name](vfps://Topic/_0OW0UC6M0) or other [configuration settings](vfps://Topic/_0OW0UA8BF).
+This allows you to make changes to the [Application Name]({% link _docs/studio/configuration/configuration-settings.md %}) or other settings.

 ## Creating customized help
 The default help documentation uses a source repository and [GitHub Pages](https://pages.github.com/).
 To create customized help for your Horizon Reports project, do the following: